Please use a modern browser to fully experience our website, such as the newest versions of Edge, Chrome, Firefox or Safari etc.

 Figure 2: The public debate has shifted to problematize flying and valorize alternative ways of travel because of the urgency of taking moral responsibility for high-carbon practices.
 Source: Ullström et al. (2021).
 Journal of Sustainable Tourism.

-Sara Ullström is a doctoral student at Lund University Centre for Sustainability Studies (LUCSUS).
-She holds a bachelor degree in political science and a master’s degree in applied climate change strategies, both from Lund University.
+Sara Ullström recently defended her thesis at Lund University Centre for Sustainability Studies (LUCSUS).
 Her research focuses on the role of narratives and individual lifestyle changes in sustainability transitions.

-Kimberly Nicholas is a Senior Lecturer in Sustainability Science at Lund University in Sweden.
+Kimberly Nicholas is a Professor in Sustainability Science at Lund University in Sweden.
 She studies how to manage natural resources to both support a good life today, and leave a living planet for future generations.